-In this work we address the high statistical significance detection of SI violation by the WMAP-7 team in BipoSH coefficients $A_{ll}^{20}$ and $A_{l-2l}^{20}$ from the WMAP ``V'' and ``W'' band maps~\citep{wmap7-anomalies}.
-In a recent paper, we provided a formalism to study non-circular beams in BipoSH representation and show that mild non-circularity at levels comparable to WMAP beams do generate significant BipoSH spectra in observed CMB maps~\citep{Joshi2012}.
-This was also indicated in a work that approximately modelled the non-circular beam effect in terms of anisotropic power spectrum~\citep{Hanson2010}.
-However, given the strong SI violation signal, it is important to establish that this signal solely arises from non-circular beam effects.
-Ascribing origin in systematic effect based incomplete assessment runs the risk of missing interesting coexistent SI violation signal.
+In this work, we address the high statistical significance detection of SI violation by the WMAP-7 team in BipoSH coefficients $A_{ll}^{20}$ and $A_{l-2l}^{20}$ from the WMAP V- and W-band maps~\citep{wmap7-anomalies}.
+Their paper mentions that ``it seems very likely that the observed quadrupolar effect is the result of incomplete handling of beam asymmetries'', however it was never explicitly shown that the measured BipoSH spectra could be emulated by performing detailed numerical simulations.
+In a recent paper, we provided a formalism to study non-circular beams in BipoSH representation and show that mild non-circularity at levels comparable to WMAP beams do generate significant BipoSH spectra in observed CMB maps~\citep{Pant2015}.
+In another approach, \citet{Hanson2010} invoked the anisotropic primordial power spectrum (aPPS) model ~\citep{Pullen2007,Ma2011} and an approximate scan pattern to estimate this effect.
+However, as shown in \citet{Kumar2015}, it is unlikely that a surrogate estimator can be extrapolated to explain the distinct features observed in BipoSH spectra caused by non-circular beams, namely the observed shift in the location of the primary peak or the zero crossings that are clearly detected in WMAP-7 analysis of $A^{20}_{ll}$ in the two bands.
+These features arise owing to the combined effect of structures in CMB power spectra and non-trivial beam characteristics~\citep{Joshi2012,Pant2015}, which are discussed in section~\ref{section2}.
+Given that the detected SI violation signal caused by noncircular beams is very strong, it is important to account accurately for the effect before probing deeper into the residual signature, if any, for cosmological anomalies.
+Use of an appropriate estimator is thus necessary for the analysis of data from the current and future high-resolution CMB experiments to avoid incorrect or inaccurate prediction of the systematic effects.

-Estimating the full systematic effect, by incorporating the complex structure of the actual experimental beam along with non-trivial scan strategy, necessitates detailed numerical simulations.
-In this paper, we simulate (observed) CMB sky maps by combining actual WMAP instrumental beams with the scan strategies for ``V'' and ``W'' band instruments.
-The BipoSH spectra obtained from these maps match the spectra recovered by an identical analysis on WMAP-7 observed maps.
-This is the first time it has been convincingly established, via explicit matching of the recovered BipoSH spectra, that non-circular beams caused the WMAP-7 quadrupolar anomaly.
+In this paper, to estimate the full systematic effect accurately, we simulate WMAP observations by incorporating published instrumental beam maps along with the real non-trivial scanning strategy for the V and W bands.
+BipoSH spectra obtained from these simulated maps match those recovered by an identical analysis of WMAP-7 observed maps, providing the first direct demonstration that the systematic effects that are due to non-circular beams is sufficient to account for the WMAP-7 measurements of quadrupolar anomaly.